How to Lease or Rent the Perfect Restaurant Space

 - Projected revenue

 - Wiggle room

 Restaurateurs typically spend 5-10% of their revenue on rent and utilities.
 If you expect to generate $40,000 each month at your quick service burrito restaurant in Austin, then you should spend between $2,000 and $4,000 on rent and utilities.
 If you think your fine dining sushi establishment in suburban Seattle will draw $100,000 in monthly revenue, you can spend between $5,000 and $10,000 a month on your space.

 How do you know how much space you can afford if you haven’t opened the restaurant yet or are a first-time restaurateur?
 Conduct market research.
 Ask restaurateurs in your area with similar concepts what kind of revenue they generate.

 If your realtor shows you a space that’s over budget but hits all of your marks, would you be willing to stretch your budget?
-Consider adjusting your food costs to maximize your profits and get the resources you need to pay your rent and utilities.
+Can you sell enough food to enough guests at a high enough price to cover all your expenses and have money left over?